soulshake/fonos/README.md

 SSH in as the `pi` user by running `ssh pi@fonos.local`.
 The default password is `raspberry`.

-If you still can't connect via SSH after a few minutes, try connecting to your router's web interface to see if the device appears there.
+Note: If you still can't connect via SSH after a few minutes, try connecting to your router's web interface to see if the device appears there.
 If it doesn't, it usually helps to unplug the Pi and plug it back in.

 ### SSH key authentication

 _If you don't mind typing a password every time you SSH to the Pi, you can skip this step._

-From the Pi, run `mkdir ~/.ssh`, add your public SSH key to `~/.ssh/authorized_keys` (you'll need to create this file).
+From the Pi, create the `~/.ssh/authorized_keys` file and add your public SSH key.
 If you don't know how to do this, see the first few steps at the [GitHub tutorial on SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/).

 Exit, then SSH to the Pi again to make sure you're not prompted for a password.